PROCESSING...

 On February 18, 2023, draft amendments to the regulations under the Proceeds of Crime Money Laundering and Terrorist Financing Act (PCMLTFA), and a net-new draft regulation, were published in the Canada Gazette.
 If you’re the type that likes to read original legislative text, you can find it here.
 We (thanks Rodney) also created a redlined version of the regulations, with new content showing as tracked changes, which can be found here.

-These changes are meant to renew and improve Canada’s anti-money laundering (AML) and Counter Terrorist Financing (CTF) regime, adapting to new money laundering (ML) and terrorist financing (TF) risk.
+These changes are meant to renew and improve Canada’s anti-money laundering (AML) and anti-Terrorist Financing (ATF) regime, adapting to new money laundering (ML) and terrorist financing (TF) risk.
 One of the most significant changes, in our opinion, is the introduction of two new regulated entity types, mortgage lenders and armoured car companies.

 Currently, mortgages issued by financial entities are captured under the PCMLTFA but these amendments would make all entities involved in the mortgage lending process (brokers responsible for mortgage origination, lenders responsible for underwriting the loan, and administrators responsible for servicing the loan) reporting entities.
 The intent here is to level the playing field between regulated and unregulated mortgage lenders, and to deter misuse of the sector for illicit activities.